alfredopalhares/blog/_posts/2011-11-15-blogging-with-jekyll.md

 {% endhighlight %}

 Just like that, i can have code highlighted very easly, so damm simple.
-With the help of [pygments](http://pygments.org/) bash, C, C++, ruby, python and and [huge amount](http://pygments.org/languages/) can show on the articles.
+With the help of [pygments](http://pygments.org/) bash, C, C++, ruby, python and a [huge amount](http://pygments.org/languages/) can show on the articles.

 I found some problems with the making jekyll work properly, [albino](https://github.com/github/albino) was calling [pygments with the utf-8 endoding](http://doswa.com/2011/07/19/jekyll-syntax-highlighting-with-pygments-on-arch-linux.html) and i also